 So, you have arrived in Northern Ireland and you are keen to start touring.
 There is so much to see and you don’t want to miss a day.
 Where do you start?
-Our favorite tour was the Antrim Coast.
+Our favorite tour was the Antrim Coast, also known as the Causeway Coastal Route.
 We have called the tour, tourism Antrim coast.
 It is a fairly full tour and will take a whole day.
 So summer is preferable with the long hours of daylight.
 Even in summer, however, start as early as possible to make the best of the day and give you more time to spend at attractions.

 The starting point of tourism Antrim Coast is Larne.
 If you are based in counties Down or Antrim, Larne can be reached within less than an hour (depending on your exact location).
 If you are based on the west of Northern Ireland you might want to do tourism Antrim Coast in reverse order.
 The quickest way to get to Larne from the Belfast direction is on the M2 and then the A8.
 If you are based in Belfast you might be tempted to get the coastal A2 which takes longer than theM2/A8 but is more scenic.
 Don’t.
 There are plenty of distractions along the way, (e.g. Carrickfergus Castle) and you might find it is noon before you get to Larne and half the day is gone before the tour has even started.
 Reserve the Belfast-Larne coastline for another tour and just head straight to Larne on the M2/A8.
 You will need all the extra time you can get.